codelibs/elasticsearch-auth/README.md

 The user management feature for Auth plugin is an extensible implementation.
 The default implementation is that Auth plugin stores user info into Elasticsearch index (org.codelibs.elasticsearch.auth.security.Authenticator).
-If you want yoru own authentication system, such as LDAP, you can create your Authenticator class.
+If you want your own authentication system, such as LDAP, you can create your Authenticator class.

 IndexAuthenticator is a default implementation for managing users.
 The authenticator name is 'index'.